solita/solita.github.com/_posts/2019-03-11-code-quality-inspection-for-clojure-with-sonarqube.md

 Current version of the plugin is a native Java plugin which invokes Leiningen to analyze source code once per sensor.
 Running Leiningen takes few seconds per a sensor.
 Instead of invoking Leiningen we could make a native Clojure plugin which includes the analyzing libraries.
 This would make running the analyzers very much faster because multiple Leiningen invocations are not needed any more.
 Also the need to install Leiningen plugins with correct versions is no more needed.

-Next improvements should also be considered as well:
+Following improvements should also be considered as well:

 * Cloverage form coverage could be added as custom metric to files.
 * Lein-nvd vulnerabilities could be mapped to correct dependency and namespaces requires.
 This can be made by generating full dependency tree and trying to match the JAR name with dependencies.
-* Dead code finding could be added with [yagni](https://github.com/venantius/yagni)
+* Dead code detection could be added with [yagni](https://github.com/venantius/yagni)
 * [Spectrum](https://github.com/arohner/spectrum) analyzator support should be considered when the project matures.

 Plugin source code: